Rookie police officer in Northern California shot and killed

 Corona started working for the Davis Police Department in 2016 in community services, eventually going to the academy and graduating this past July, officials said.
 She completed her training just before Christmas and became a full-time officer.

-"I can tell you that I have never seen anyone work harder in a part-time capacity and more motivated to be police officer than Natalie," Pytel said.
+"I can tell you that I haven't seen anyone work harder in a part-time capacity and be more motivated to be police officer than Natalie," Pytel said.

-"She's just absolutely a star in the department — somebody that pretty much everyone in the department really looked to as a close friend, a sister.
-I've heard officers describe her as our daughter, our friend, and just the sister we all wanted."
+"She's just an absolute star in the department — and somebody that pretty much every department member really looked to as, you know, a close friend, a sister.
+I've heard our officers describe her tonight as our daughter, our friend, and just the sister that we all wanted."

 Corona is the first Davis police officer killed in the line of duty since 1959, the department said.
 The Sacramento County Sheriff's Department will take over the investigation, Pytel announced.